Budget App

 Custom Designing Icons (week 2)

-After learning that Ellie struglles with spelling, we decided that small icons on each key of the board would help.
+After learning that Ellie struggles with spelling, we decided that small icons on each key of the board would help.

 I sketched my ideas on paper and used that to create illustrations in Figma.